GedeonTS/Artficial-intelligence-forum/README.md

 ### Prerequisites

-To get the output of our project make sure you have google Chrome, Mozila or any other browser installed.
+To get the output of our project make sure you have google Chrome, Mozila or any other browser installed and:
+- Node.js installed
+- npm installed
+- Linters: Lighthouse, Webhint, Stylelint, ESLint
 ### Usage

 Double click on the file index.html or go directly on [https://gedeonts.github.io/Artificial-intelligence-forum](https://gedeonts.github.io/Artficial-intelligence-forum)

 ## Authors

-👤 **Author1**

 ### Ushindi GEDEON